m3tac0de/home-assistant-sofabaton-x1s/README.md

 - **Buttons**:
   - `button.<hub>_find_remote` (added as a "Diagnostic" button)

   - `button.<hub>_volume_up`
   - `button.<hub>_volume_down`
   - `button.<hub>_mute`
   - … plus the other Sofabaton button codes
   - availability depends on the **currently active activity**

 ---

+## Creating virtual IP buttons

+The integration can provision a simple HTTP-backed virtual device/button on the hub using the `sofabaton_x1s.create_ip_button` service.
+Provide a device name, button label, HTTP method, full URL (including scheme/host), and optional headers mapping.
+The proxy mirrors the app’s observed frame layout (UTF-16LE padded names plus length-prefixed method/URL/header blobs) and returns the hub-assigned `device_id`/`button_id` when the transaction succeeds.
+Be sure the proxy can issue commands (the official app must not be connected) before invoking the service.

+Verbose logging is emitted while the frame sequence is sent and while the hub acknowledges creation.
+Enabling the hex logging switch can help if the hub rejects a payload; the diagnostics will contain the exact frames sent and responses received.

+---